Niku1647/milestone/Extension/Readme.md

 # Chrome Extension: 21st century bookmarker

-This extension that makes the word coronavirus flash different colours anywhere on the page open in the browser.
+## This extension that makes the word "coronavirus" flash different colours anywhere on the page open in the browser.

 ## Learning Competencies